 How to build an emergency fund

-Did you know that, according to finder, 30% of Australians don’t have at least $1,000 saved for an emergency?
-In fact, 20% of Australians don’t have $500 set aside for one of life’s unpredictable moments.
+Did you know that, according to Finder, 30% of Australians don’t have at least $1,000 saved for an emergency?
+In fact, 20% of Australians don’t have $500 set aside for one of life’s unpredictable moments.1

 Things like travel, a house, or a new car might seem like more exciting savings goals than cash for an emergency.
 No one likes to think about coughing up hundreds of bucks for a sudden car repair, or paying for expensive and unexpected dental work.

 But for those reasons, you may find it helpful to have easy access to cash in your emergency fund.
 As we navigate this difficult period, your cash flow may not always be constant.
 Staying prepped is the best way to arm yourself against what you can’t predict.